MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/virtual-dc/virtualized-domain-controllers-hyper-v.md

 - **Don't use the Export feature on a VM running a DC**.

 - **Don't restore or roll back by any means other than a supported backup**.
 Don't restore a DC or attempt to roll back the contents of an Active Directory database by any means other than a supported backup.
-For more information, see [Backup and restore considerations for virtualized DCs](#backup-and-restore-practices-to-avoid).

 These recommendations can help you avoid the possibility of an update sequence number (USN) rollback.
 For more information about USN rollback, see the [USN and USN rollback](#usn-and-usn-rollback) section.